SteinerLabs/lms/docs/architecture/data_models/auth_service_models.md

 ## Relationships

-- A User can have multiple Roles through UserRole
-- A Role can have multiple Permissions through RolePermission
-- A User can have multiple Sessions
-- A User can have multiple MFADevices
 - A User can have multiple PasswordResets

 ## Database Schema

 The Auth Service uses PostgreSQL for data storage.
 The schema includes the following tables:

-- users
-- roles
-- permissions
-- user_roles
-- role_permissions
-- sessions
-- mfa_devices
 - password_resets

 ## Events